Destineees/reading-notes/code-102/webwhtml.md

 ### Semantics

-The meaning or logic of lines of code
+The meaning or logic of lines of code.

 ### What is HTML?